Study Abroad

 Karaoke

 It was such a pleasure getting to know this group of students and sharing so many wonderful experiences with them in Japan.
-I hope that I can have just as fun and excitement with the next group of students in 2025!
+I hope that I can have just as much fun and excitement with the next group of students in 2025!

 ©